-NOTE: This course is available to both graduate and teacher education candidates.
+NOTE: Admission to this course is by permission of the instructor.
+This course is available to both graduate and teacher education candidates.
 Classes continue to meet during the Orientation/Practicum.

-Youth Popular Culture and Schooling EDU5556 This course attempts to characterize the complex world of social problems in which teachers and students learn.
+Youth Popular Culture and Schooling EDU5556

+This course attempts to characterize the complex world of social problems in which teachers and students learn.
 We will explore the experiences of youth sub-cultures drawing from raves, house, and heavy metal parties; the use of techno, rap, hip-hop and reggae music sub-cultures; drugs, fashion and its relationship to anorexia; and the relationship between youth in shopping malls and school hallways.
 Also to be explored is the role of the media; how it has imagined or constructed youth as a particular community with shared interests, and how young people resist these stereotypes in school, families, and communities creating independent representations of their own lives.

+Technological Studies

-Technological Studies + Bachelor of Education + Diploma in Technical Education
+- Bachelor of Education - Diploma in Technological Education

-Ontario Teachers' Certificate of Qualification (O.T.C. of Q.)
+Ontario Teachers' Certificate of Qualification (0.T.C. of Q.)